 - Fill the bottom with water (up to the little nail you see on the upper side)

 - Place the filter into the bottom part of the Moka pot

 - Twist the top and bottom part together until sealed tightly and securely (you don’t want to be sloppy when doing this!
 Once I had coffee exploding all over my stove!)

 - Place the stovetop espresso onto the stove and turn on the heat

 - The flame should be low-medium; don’t overdo it!

 - Listen for the bubbling/sputtering sound from the pot; turn the heat off when you hear it!

 Keep the top lid open while brewing coffee; close it when you hear the first sputtering.

-This is probably my least favorite brewing method on the list.
+This is probably my least favorite brewing method on the list but the only option if you want to make perked coffee.
 The method itself is not so complicated, but it does sound intimidating at first!